What's in Your Aftershave

 Along with jojoba oil, shea butter is also very helpful in retaining moisture in the skin, and helping the skin quickly return to its normally-hydrated state.

 Allantoin: Allantoin is a nitrogenous organic compound found in nature and is used widely in cosmetics.
 It has been proven to have very significant effects on skin conditioning and dermal wound healing, used often in dermatological creams to treat severe skin conditions.
 Used in an aftershave balm, this would be a great way to help prepare your skin for the day ahead, or if you have to shave consecutive days after a bad shave.

 Your daily shave is leaving a mark.
-Maybe more than you even know, as your skin tries to recover from microscopic cuts, nicks, and abrasions.
-Choose a post-shave product to heal, sooth, and nourish your skin.
+Maybe more than you even know.
+As your skin tries to recover from microscopic cuts, nicks, and abrasions, choose a aftershave product to heal, sooth, and nourish your skin.

 So, what aftershave products are you using?
 Are you a splash user or a balm aficionado or . . .?
 Let us know in the comments below.